Workplace aggression: Outcomes

 Like the array of behaviors considered workplace aggression, the consequences of workplace aggression are also extensive.
 For example, Ng and Feldman suggest that "acts of workplace aggression can cause bodily harm to employees, pose physical danger for customers, create public relations crises, and harm the business reputation of the firm as a whole."
 The outcomes of workplace aggression addressed here include the health and well-being of targeted employees and job performance.
 Gender differences in outcomes are also addressed.

 Severity of the repercussions may be influenced by the position of the aggressor.
 Hershcovis and Barling found that "...supervisor aggression has the strongest adverse effects across attitudinal and behavioral outcomes", followed by co-worker aggression and outsider aggression.

 Health and well-being

 Workplace aggression can have devastating effects on an organization's employees.
 For example, it has been found that targets of workplace aggression report lower levels of well-being.
 Other studies have shown that aggression in the workplace can cause the victims of such behaviors to suffer from health problems and displaced aggression - including perpetuating aggression towards random strangers in the street.
 Bjorkqvist, Osterman, and Hjelt-Back even found that targets exhibited symptoms similar to those of post-traumatic stress disorder (PTSD), such as anxiety and depression.
 Sorensen et al. found possible associations between harassment at work and well-being measures of lower back pain and sleep deficiency among a sample of hospital workers.

 Team performance

-Research has looked at the negative impacts of workplace aggression on team performance and particularly team effectiveness as was evidenced in a recent study by Aube and Rousseau.
+Research has looked at the negative impacts of workplace aggression on team performance and particularly team effectiveness as was evidenced in a study by Aube and Rousseau.